 You Have Options If a Texoma Drunk Person Hurts You

 If you were seriously hurt in a car accident or bar fight by someone who was served too much alcohol, you have rights!
-Find out where the person drank, and then contact a Texoma dram shop attorney to start your case against the bartender who over-served him alcohol.
+Find out where the person drank, and then contact a Wichita Falls dram shop attorney to start your case against the bartender who over-served him alcohol.
 These cases are complex and require a great deal of research, but they can be proven and won, so you are not left to pay the price for the mistakes someone made while drunk.